michaeldye/mids-mumbler/README.md

 * Build with SBT: `sbt assembly`

 * Upload `./agent/target/scala-2.12/mids_mumbler_agent-assembly-0.1.0.jar` to remote nodes (perhaps gpfs1, gpfs2, and gpfs3).
 Upload `./mumbler/target/scala-2.12/mids_mumbler-assembly-0.1.0.jar` to a system from which you can make websocket requests and that has network access to the remote nodes (this hosts the websocket API).
+Upload the `ui` directory to this system also.

 * Start mumbler agent on each node: